 Here’s one of the most creative and simple passive income apps: it’s called Honeygain.
 It relies on “sharing internet.”
 What does that mean exactly?
 You get paid to let Honeygain take advantage of the unused traffic resources on your computer.
 They then sell that to data scientists and others, sharing that payout directly with you.

-It means you can simply install this passive income app, surf the web, and start collecting money right away.
+It means you can simply install this passive income app on your active device, surf the web, and start collecting money right away.

 If you’ve got a lot of mouths to feed, you know that groceries can take a massive bite out of your monthly finances (pun intended).